harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 A common chemical biology technique for the purification of proteins, nucleic acids and other molecules from a solution involves the use of the protein-ligand binding of biotin and streptavidin.
 The active site of the protein streptavidin forms eight hydrogen bonds with biotin, and uses non-polar groups to interact with the molecule through van-der-waals interactions [[8]](#the-origin-of-the-cooperativity-in-the-streptavidin-biotin-system-a-computational-investigation-through-molecular-dynamics-simulations-nature-627190).
 These interactions, shown below, allow the biotinylated molecules to stay with the streptavidin beads while other molecules are washed away.

-Streptavidin can be purified into beads, an then used to extract molecules bound by biotin from a solution [[10]](#streptavidin-magnetic-beads).
+Streptavidin can be purified into beads, and then used to extract molecules bound by biotin from a solution [[10]](#streptavidin-magnetic-beads).
 Such purification through biotinylation is used in Hi-C to isolate DNA fragments involved in DNA-DNA interactions from the rest of the genomic fragments.

 <img src="images/streptavidin.png" width="600" height="340" />